-The Big Book of Everything MK II
+The Big Book of Everything MK IIIa

-The Big Book is back!
+The Big Book has been updated again.

 I've also talked with Mark Gavagan, the writer of the It's All Right Here and 12 Critical Things Your Family Needs to Know.
 He was very enthusiastic about the Big Book Mark II.
 Be sure to look at what he has to offer.

 In a nutshell, it is a notebook filled with all of the information anyone could possibly need to know about you.
 The idea is that in our lives we have countless things that we are involved in.
 On rare occasions, other people need this information and no one knows how to get it.
 That's where the Big Book comes in.
 By filling this out and keeping it current, you can simplify the effort others have to take on your behalf.

 - After you pass away.
 People will know what accounts to cancel, have access to your email, know where important papers are kept, and otherwise streamline what is already a painful process.

 - Filling out applications.
 The information in the book is often found on various applications, by having the book you can look that stuff up at a moments notice.